Areas of Expertise: Nursing and midwifery

 The London Nursing Initiative 2000/01 (London Development Agency; £179K

-Bryant, K. (in press).
-Using Bourdieu and Bernstein to explore the status of knowledge during transition from healthcare assistant to graduate nurse.
-British Sociological Association International Conference on Education transitions and Social Inequalities (Barcelona: British Sociological Association).
+Bryant K (2023) Whose knowledge counts?
+Using Bourdieu and Bernstein to explore the status of knowledge during transition from support worker to graduate nurse.
+British Educational Research Association Conference, Aston University: Birmingham

-Bryant, K., 2019.
-The wrong kind of knowledge and the wrong kind of knower?
-An exploration of the status of knowledge in the experience of vocational students’ transition through higher education.
-In S. Broadhead, J. Butcher, M. Hill, S. Mckendry, N. Raven, R. Renton, B. Sanderson, T. Ward and S. Wynn Williams (Eds), 2019.
-Transformative Higher Education – Access, Inclusion & Lifelong Learning (London: Forum for Access and Continuing Education).
+Bryant, K. (2019) The wrong kind of knowledge and the wrong kind of knower?
+An exploration of the status of knowledge in the experience of vocational students’ transition through higher education’ in S. Broadhead, J. Butcher, M. Hill, S. McKendry, N. Raven, R. Renton, B. Sanderson, T. Ward and S. Wynn Williams (Eds) Transformative Higher Education – Access, Inclusion & Lifelong Learning, London: Forum for Access and Continuing Education.